dwyl/learn-security/README.md

 is an "[***afterthought***](https://en.wiktionary.org/wiki/afterthought#Noun)", <br />
 which people only _consider_ when they
 _have_ to; _usually when the "**unthinkable**" (data compromise) happens_...

+The loss of people's data can be [_devastating_](http://www.today.com/money/id-theft-can-take-heavy-emotional-toll-victims-1D80305639)
+_both_ on a personal and organizational level.

 ## _Who_?